 Food has always been a central part of my visits to Singapore.
 This is because we miss it.
 Having moved to Australia, we miss our usual hawker food.
 These trips back are like culinary pilgrimages, filled with anticipation for flavours that I grew up with, dishes that are unavailable or somehow impossible to recreate.

-But something felt different.
+But something felt different this time round.

 It Tastes Different

 As I revisited the foods that had been such a part of my life, I realised that many do not taste the way I remembered.
 They weren’t bad, just different.
 It didn’t quite match up to how I remembered them.
 Was it old age playing tricks on me?
-There was something that was missing from every mouthful I took, from every dish I ate.
+There was something that was missing from every mouthful I took, from almost every dish I ate.

-On the first morning after we arrived, I wanted to eat the common and popular economy bee hoon.
+On the first morning after we arrived, I wanted to eat the popular, common economy bee hoon.
 This is a simple dish of fried rice noodles with optional toppings/side dishes.
 Bee Hoon is a type of rice noodle, and a basic staple of Southern China.
 Here in Australia, it is also known as Singapore Noodles.

 This is one of those “you can’t get it wrong” dishes.
 Bee Hoon is fried with a mixture of dark and light soy sauce, with perhaps some sugar and MSG.
 And white pepper.
 There is nothing else.